Ashhad785/MVD/README.md

 <img width="500" alt="AppFin" src="https://user-images.githubusercontent.com/82571294/224412610-1451bedd-bb42-4352-a4ab-732923403f63.png">

-Above figure succintly explains working of the Android application.
+Above figure succintly explains working of the MVD Android application.
 The user has the option of recording a new sample or load an existing one.
 The app then shows the prediction as well as the confidence score.